knifecake/steady-queue/README.md

 tasks will be taken from `background` unless there aren't any more tasks waiting in `real_time`.

-Steady Queue also supports positive integer priorities when enqueuing tasks.
-In Steady Queue, the smaller the value, the higher the priority.
+Steady Queue supports numeric priorities between -100 and 100 when enqueuing tasks, following Django's convention where larger numbers indicate higher priority.
 The default is `0`.

 This is useful when you run tasks with different importance or urgency in the same queue.
-Within the same queue, tasks will be picked in order of priority, but in a list of queues, the queue order takes precedence, so in the previous example with `real_time,background`, tasks in the `real_time` queue will be picked before tasks in the `background` queue, even if those in the `background` queue have a higher priority (smaller value) set.
+Within the same queue, tasks will be picked in order of priority (higher numbers first), but in a list of queues, the queue order takes precedence, so in the previous example with `real_time,background`, tasks in the `real_time` queue will be picked before tasks in the `background` queue, even if those in the `background` queue have a higher priority (larger value) set.

 We recommend not mixing queue order with priorities but either choosing one or the other, as that will make task execution order more straightforward for you.